ubalderas/apiTestingDemo/README.md

 The testCaseObjects contain properties that are used to identify a particular test, along with properties used to execute a test.
 Currently, testCaseObjects schemas exist for GET and POST requests testing, and follow the following format:

-####GET
+#### GET
-{
+{\n
-    "testNumber": "The test Id of the test case.", "testDescription": "A useful description of the outcome of the test", "queryString": "A string representing the query parameters used to generate a request", "itemId": "The id of a specific item to be retrieved, if supported by the API endpoint", "tags": ["An array of strings that could be used to filter tests to be executed", "Example: POSTS"] }
+    "testNumber": "The test Id of the test case.",\n "testDescription": "A useful description of the outcome of the test",\n "queryString": "A string representing the query parameters used to generate a request",\n "itemId": "The id of a specific item to be retrieved, if supported by the API endpoint",\n "tags": ["An array of strings that could be used to filter tests to be executed", "Example: POSTS"]\n }\n

 Note: tags, itemId and queryString are optional fields.